Manishearth/manishearth.github.io/source/_posts/2015-05-08-the-problem-with-shared-mutability.markdown

 However, `insides` is still a reference to a `String`, and the generated assembly would try to dereference the memory location where the pointer to the allocated string _was_, and probably end up trying to dereference `1` or some nearby data instead, and cause a segfault.

 Okay, so far so good.
 We know that for Rust-style enums to work safely in Rust, we need the RWLock pattern.
-But can we get more?
+But are there any other reasons we need the RWLock pattern?
 Not many languages have such enums, so this shouldn't really be a problem for them.

 [book-enums]: http://doc.rust-lang.org/nightly/book/enums.html
-[^1]: Note: `Str` and `Null` are variant names which I chose; they are not keywords.
+[^1]: Note: `Str` and `Int` are variant names which I chose; they are not keywords.
 Additionally, I'm using "associated foo" loosely here; Rust *does* have a distinct concept of "associated data" but it's not relevant to this post.

 ## Iterator invalidation